Moliving Inc. Prepares to Launch First Energy Positive Resort in North America

 Owing to their modular design, the mobile hotel rooms are designed to be easily deployed and relocated with minimal impact on the environment.
 In addition, the buildings themselves are constructed to have ultra-efficient operations, without sacrificing the cozy, natural luxury each one embodies.

 “Our goal is to redefine travel by combining unmatched luxury and innovative experiences with sustainability and technology, all while delivering an uncompromised level of service,” says Hanna Bem, head of sustainability at Moliving.
 “Moliving aims to provide amazing incomparable experiences while reaching the goal for net zero travel.”

-A Modular Design Allows the Luxurious Space to be Deployed to Some of the Most Scenic Areas
+The Modular Design Allows Each Suite to Be Deployed to Some of the Most Scenic Areas

-Totaling 45 feet in length with 400-square-feet of indoor coverage and 120-square-foot dual decks, the Moliving Units are designed to allow as much engagement with the exterior locales they inhabit as they do with their interiors.
-This is best exemplified in the wooden materials used throughout, meant to complement the earthen tones of its destinations.
+Totaling 45 feet in length with 400 square feet of indoor coverage and 120-square-foot dual decks, the units are designed to allow as much engagement with the natural landscape as they do with their interior designs.
+This is best exemplified in the wooden materials used throughout, which are meant to complement the earthen tones of their destinations.

 Another version of this article originally appeared on our sister publication Hospitality Design.